-All of us at New England Capital Financial Advisors would like to take this opportunity to wish you and your family a happy holiday season and a very healthy safe and prosperous New Year.
-I am truly blessed to be doing what I love to do in partnership with a team of professional and competent colleagues for the benefit of you, our valued clients.
+All of us at New England Capital Financial Advisors would like to take this opportunity to wish you and your family a very warm holiday season and a very healthy, safe and prosperous New Year.
+It is one of our greatest pleasures to exchange season’s greetings and thank those whose friendship and goodwill are so highly valued.

 The holiday season always reminds me of how grateful I am.
 I know there is too much poverty, war, sickness, suffering and loneliness in our world.
 Even common courtesy seems far less common these days.
 But today, even for one day, let’s stop to count our blessings and be grateful for the time and place we are living in.
 There’s a great quote from actor, comedian and investment commentator, Ben Stein.
 He said “I cannot tell you anything that, in a few minutes, will tell you how to be rich.
 But I can tell you how to feel rich-which is far better, let me tell you firsthand, than being rich.
 Be grateful.”

 For those who would like to forget the misery of today and long for the “good old days”, I’d ask you what time would you like to return to??
 Radio commentator, Earl Nightingale often said “We live in the golden age that people have dreamed of for thousands of years.
 We live better than kings of 2000 years ago.”